prakhar1989/docker-curriculum/README.md

 An important distinction to be aware of when it comes to images is the difference between base and child images.

-- **Base images** are images that has no parent image, usually images with an OS like ubuntu, busybox or debian.
+- **Base images** are images that have no parent image, usually images with an OS like ubuntu, busybox or debian.

 - **Child images** are images that build on base images and add additional functionality.